Gerald-Star/Deploy-Amazon-Virtual-Private-Cloud/README.md

 Choose your mydb instance.
 In the Connectivity & security section, copy the Endpoint to your clipboard.
-You RDS endpoint should look similar to: mydb.ciljcs3yv1rb.us-west-2.rds.amazonaws.com
+Your RDS endpoint should look similar to: mydb.ciljcs3yv1rb.us-west-2.rds.amazonaws.com

 ### CONNECT TO YOUR DATABASE